nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `preset MODE [NAME]`

-* `MODE` must be either 'save' or 'load', which dictates what the system will perform for the user's supper orders.
+* `MODE` must be either `save` or `load`, which dictates what the system will perform for the user's supper orders.
 * `NAME` is the preset name which the system will save the preset as, or tries to load the given preset by the given name.
 * If `NAME` is not specified, for save mode, it will save the preset with a default preset name.
 Meanwhile, for load mode, it will display all the saved presets under the current vendor to the user.
+* if `NAME` already exists and it is in `save` mode, the new saved preset will overwrite the existing saved preset.

 Examples:
 * `preset save` saves the user's supper order with the default preset name.